onflow/flow/flips/20220817-extensibility.md

 extensions for already extended types?
 Is supporting something like `pub extension E2 for R with E1` necessary in order to require that
 `E2` be attached to `R` after `E1` has already been attached?
 Or would we instead prefer users not to so tightly couple their extensions this way?

+* Having user-defineable type aliases would be very helpful for types that are multiply-extended.
+If we could write something like
+`type T = X with Y`, then we could also write a type like `T with Z` instead of `X with Y, Z` or `X with Y with Z`, which is much easier to read and understand.
+It also enables abstractions where users can use an (aliased) type without even having to know that it was created using an extension.
+Would adding support for type aliases be in scope for this FLIP?

 * Do we want to add the ability to dynamically get a list of all the current extensions on a type?
 This may provide some utility, but it comes at the cost of weakening abstractions and composability, as without such an ability there is no observable difference